 I had done some posts a while ago on Universities and Studying Abroad which had some great feedback and I wanted to do a post on what it’s like once you actually get to university but as you probably know I’m taking a gap year right now.
-So I asked one of my best friends Natasha if she would write a few posts on what it’s like in the first year of studying abroad since she is studying in Malaysia at the moment and she wrote this incredible post!
+So I asked one of my best friends Natasha if she would write a few posts on what it’s like in the first year of studying abroad since she is studying in Malaysia at the moment and she wrote this incredible post about “The Truth About Studying Abroad”!
 I really hope this helps everyone 🙂

 Leaving home is no child’s play.
 As much as I was looking forward to studying abroad and being on my own for a while, the moment I realized just how far away I am from my family and friends, I wasn’t looking forward to it anymore.
 I’m going to be honest, my first month in university abroad was hell.
 Now you’re probably wondering, where on earth did I end up?
 The answer to that is Malaysia.
 As it turns out, lots of people opted or are opting to study in Malaysia now as opposed to the UK and USA.

 I’m from Kenya, which is halfway across the world, almost fourteen hours away from Malaysia.
 I’ve got to say, I had a major culture shock upon arrival.
 Things here are so different from back home.
 Although English is spoken here as a second language, not everyone can speak it (more about the same will be in an upcoming post).